NoahDR17/event-hub-frontend/README.md

 # Credits
+## Content
+- **Pexels**: Source for high-quality images featured on the site, includes about us image, and carousel images.

 ### Research & References
 - **LogRocket Blog**: Referenced [this article](https://blog.logrocket.com/understanding-react-useeffect-cleanup-function/) to better understand `useEffect` cleanup functions and how to manage asynchronous operations in React.
+- **Eslint**: Referenced [this article](https://eslint.org/docs/latest/) to better understand installation and testing.